 Your website doesn’t support video.

 Video is a must these days.
-By next year, video will garner 80 percent of all online traffic!
+In 2019, video garnered 80 percent of all online traffic!
 Not only do consumers crave video, but your business might too.
 Say for instance you’re a doctor who wants to add telemedicine to your practice offerings.
 A how-to video will help convert patients who book traditional office visits into virtual visitors.
 Doing a website redesign will add video functionality to meet all of your needs.
 Here’s how to easily start a video marketing program in 2020.

 Customer check-out or sign-up functionality isn’t there.